 additional policies regarding my classroom administration and grading.

-make it necessary.
-Needing to work, babysitting your siblings,
+Needing to work, babysitting your siblings, oversleeping, or needing

-oversleeping, or needing more time to study do not pass as acceptable
+more time to study do not pass as acceptable reasons to inconvenience

-occurs.
-Talking to me after the test will be sufficient
+Talking to me after the problem will be sufficient reason

-reason for me to allow you to get a zero on that test.
-I reserve
+for me to allow you to get a zero on that test.
+I reserve the right

-the right to make alternate exams more difficult than the scheduled exam.
+to make alternate exams more difficult than the scheduled

 - I will demand respectful behavior in my classroom.
 Examples of